jetstyle/styletto/README.md

 **styletto** is a simple css assets manager written on node.js.
 Requires node.js and npm to work and install.

-It can take one of more .css or .styl files as input and join them to one.
+It can take one of more files as input and join them together.
 It differs from on other assent menages in following ways:

 1. It automatically and recursively includes imported css (from @import rules) to output file with exception of absolute paths.
 2. It resolves relative resources paths (images, fonts) to the given output file destination.